futo-org/grayjay-plugin-bilibili/README.md

 - [ ]   Search capabilities aren't distinct between channel search and home feed search
 - [ ]   The thumbnail property of a PlatformPlaylistDetails object doesn't seem to do anything
 - [ ]   When making a live PlatformVideoDetails the video option needs to be a blank VideoSourceDescriptor which is kinda weird
+- [ ]   the getSubtitles call is wrapped in an exception swalling thing so when i was hitting a non allow listed domain it was just silently failing